nithya1820/SIGAI/README.md

 The main aim of the task is to analyze the given dataset and use different preprocessing techniques to enhance it.

 The dataset used here is a heart disease statlog with no missing values(Heart_diseases_statlog.csv).
-Python libraries such as pandas and NumPy are used to analyze datasets and numerical values in datasets respectively.
+Python libraries such as pandas and NumPy are used to analyze dataset and numerical values in datasets respectively.

 * **Loading the dataset**